AlexXsh/PBRTF/README.md

 ## Contents

- - `Complementary Material`: proofs of Propositions, detailed derivations, and extra explanation for Fig.3.
+ - `Complementary Material`: proofs of propositions, detailed derivations of posteriors, and extra explanation for Fig.3.